persecution

 About this story

-Original reporting by International Christian Concern .
-Christgiving surfaces reporting from trusted publishers and adds local editorial context so readers can quickly understand what a story means for their community.
+As published by International Christian Concern .
+Christgiving selects stories from publishers’ feeds, summarises them, and links back to the publisher that reported them.
+We add no reporting of our own.
 We attribute every source, link to the original report, and follow a documented editorial standards policy.
 To understand how stories are selected and reviewed, read our about page .

 For the complete original report, visit International Christian Concern .
 Have a tip or correction?
-Contact our newsroom .
+Contact the editor .

 Category: persecution ·